Ma5ha/Course-managment-app/README.md

 # CourseManagement

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2. o the
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+Application allows you manage post and comments, by allowing some basic CRUD functionality.
+Project is built with Angular, [Ng-Bootstrap](https://ng-bootstrap.github.io/#/home) and, as mockup data, [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.